Ziroobwe–Wobulenzi Road

 Ziroobwe–Wobulenzi Road is a road in Central Uganda, connecting the towns of Ziroobwe to Bamunanika and Wobulenzi, all in Luweero District.

 Location

 The road starts at Ziroobwe, approximately 51 km north of Kampala, Uganda's capital and largest city.
 The road goes in a general westward direction through Bamunanika to end at Wobulenzi, on the Kampala–Gulu Highway, a total distance of approximately 25 km.
-The coordinates of the road near Bamunanika are 0°41'50.0"N, 32°36'20.0"E (Latitude:0.697222; Longitude:32.605556).

 Overview

 As far back as 2008, when the Gayaza–Ziroobwe Road was designated, the Ugandan government planned to tarmac the Ziroobwe–Wobulenzi Road.
 In June 2014, the Uganda National Roads Authority (UNRA) carried out an assessment to determine the individuals, families and businesses who would be displaced by the road works, with a view to compensate them.
 As at November 2014, the project was still in "preparation" stage.

 Points of interest

 The following points of interest lie along or near the road: